SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 ![]({{ site.baseurl }}/images/hermesjms/create-session-2.png)

 Step 3.
-Add a new Classpath group, by right clicking on “Classpath Groups” and selecting Add Group from the popup menu.
-Type “SolaceJMS” in the Classpath group name text field and hit OK.
+Add a new Classpath group, by right clicking on "Classpath Groups" and selecting Add Group from the popup menu.
+Type "SolaceJMS" in the Classpath group name text field and hit OK.

 ![]({{ site.baseurl }}/images/hermesjms/create-session-3.png)

 Step 4.
-Now, add all of the jars in the lib directory of the Solace JMS distribution package, and hit “OK”.
+Now, add all of the jars in the lib directory of the Solace JMS distribution package, and hit "OK".
 A confirmation dialog will be presented (see below).
-Hit “Don’t scan” to proceed.
+Hit "Don’t scan" to proceed.

 ![]({{ site.baseurl }}/images/hermesjms/create-session-4.png)

 Step 5.
-Hit “Apply” to save the configuration.
+Hit "Apply" to save the configuration.

 ![]({{ site.baseurl }}/images/hermesjms/create-session-5.png)